Main Content

 The smallest models are roughly 18" cubes.
 This limits their capacity to around 1.5 cubic feet.
 But if you're just looking to keep a few drinks nearby, they have room for plenty of cans and even 2-liter bottles.
 Plus, their small size keeps electricity costs to a minimum.

 Larger compact refrigerators can have capacities of 6 cubic feet or more.
 As you might expect, they'll take up a larger footprint.
 But compared to full-sized models they still save a ton of space.
-With more interior space available, high capacity mini-fridges often include a freezer section or customizable storage solutions.
-As a result, making room for whatever you have to store couldn't be easier.
+With this added capacity, some models can include a freezer, ice maker and customizable storage

-Mini fridge prices range from about $100 to several thousand dollars.
-The more advanced models often provide multiple storage compartments, more precise temperature controls, and other premium touches.
+Mini fridge prices range from around $100 to several thousand dollars.
+The more advanced models often provide multiple storage compartments, more precise temperature controls, clear glass doors and panel-ready options.

 Wine Refrigerators and Beverage Centers